 - 2 cups whole milk (500ml)

 - pearl sugar

-Mix the dry yeast with the flour in a bowl and let it rest 10min.
-Use a baking blender for best result with you cinnamon buns.
-Add the milk, sugar, cardamon and salt and knead the dough in the blender for 10–15 minutes.
+Use a baking blender for best result when baking cinnamon buns.
+Mix the dry yeast with 1 cup of the flour in a bowl and let it rest 10min.
+Add the milk, sugar, cardamon and salt into the bowl.
+Mix it all together.
+Then successively add flour into the bowl while stirring.
+Stop adding flour when the dough is getting together but is still a bit wet (should not release from the bowl edges – you might less then the given amount of flour).
+Knead the dough in the blender for 10–15 minutes.
 Add pieces of the soft butter while mixing.
 Let the dough rise in rooms temperature while covered with plastic wrap for minimum 30 minutes, preferred longer, until you see the dough has doubled in size.

 The finished dough is rolled out to a thickness of about 1/8 inches and 12 inches wide.
 For the filling, spread the room-temperature butter so it cover the whole rolled out dough.
 Make a mixture of sugar and cinnamon and sprinkle it over the dough.
 Roll the dough together from the longer side and cut the roll into about 25 slices.
 Place them with the cut edge upward on a baking sheet and let rise under a baking towel for about 60 minutes or until the buns have doubled in size.